-Quill’s has another targeted Chase Offer, this time offering 10% back on up to $250 in purchases.
-This offer seems often be on business cards, which is exciting as it’s stackable with the Ink Plus and Ink Cash’s 5x office supply bonus if you find it there.
+Quill has another targeted Chase Offer, this time offering 20% back on up to $250 in purchases.
+This offer again seems to be on business cards only, which is exciting as it’s stackable with the Ink Plus and Ink Cash’s 5x office supply bonus.

 If you are new to Quill, it’s an online-only office supply store owned by Staples and it sells essentially the same assortment of gift cards online, including Visa gift cards up to $300 in value.
 Note that ordering gift cards is much easier when initially signing up as a business account, as opposed to a personal account.

 - Chase Offer: 20% back on up to $250 in spend at Quill.com.